ElemexJ/Web-development-project/README.md

 - Created a not funtional reset password
 - Created and polished login pages
 - added a bunch of SQL data
+- Ran lighthouse reports
+- Scores around 80+ for all, notably 90+ for Best practices.

 # Week 10
 - Created, fixed and confirmed login works